wordup-dev/wordup-docs/docs/publishing/staging.md

 $ wordup cloud:publish --environment=staging
 ```

-Building a release in a staging environment is a very useful feature to automate your testing worfklow.
+Building a release in a staging environment is a very useful feature to automate your testing worklow.

 ## Use a Wordup test node